 a.
-Been involved in the licensing or certification of a long-term care facility?

-Yes No If yes, what facility?
-If yes, what was your role?

-b.
-Have ownership, operational, or investment interest (represented by equity, debt, or other financial relationship) in an existing or proposed long-term care facility?

-Yes No If yes, what facility?
-If yes, what was your role?
+Been involved in th ne licensing or certification of a long-term care facility? ☐ Yes ☐ No If yes, what was yo If yes, what facility? ur role? perational, or investment interest (represented by equity, debt, or onship) in an existing or proposed long-term care facility? \Box Yes \Box No If yes, what was yo If yes, what facility? ur role?